 University Police shall make the initial assessment to determine if a significant emergency exists and will immediately consult with UW Oshkosh administrators to determine the content of and to send out an initial Emergency Notification/Titan Alert indicating the nature of the emergency.
 UW Oshkosh administrators may include the Chancellor, Provost & Vice Chancellor, Vice Chancellor for Student Affairs, and the Vice Chancellor for University Affairs.
 Any divisions that may be directly involved or have specific knowledge regarding the emergency may also be included.
 The determination of the appropriate segment of the community to receive the messages is based on the affected area/community.
 This decision is also made by University Police and university administrators as they determine which methods will be utilized for notification.
-Utilizing UWO electronic boards and speakers allows specific buildings and/or segments of campus to be notified of potential dangers.
+Desktop notifications allow us to push university notifications to all university owned computers in real time.
 A fire or closing of a specific building due to a chemical spill may be examples of appropriate incidents for notification to a segment of the campus.
-To notify all campus community members quickly and easily regarding an emergency or dangerous situation, the Rave Mobile Safety System can send messages through email, text, social media accounts (Facebook and Twitter) as well as the electronic boards, campus speakers, and the UWO Mobile App.
+To notify all campus community members quickly and easily regarding an emergency or dangerous situation, the Rave Mobile Safety System can send messages through email, text, social media accounts Facebook and X (formerly known as Twitter, desktop notifications and the UWO Mobile App.